Task and Skill Planning: Hierarchical Robot Planning with Black-Box Skills: Real-World Experiments

 \subsubsection{Mobile Manipulation Setting}

 \paragraph*{Robot Hardware}

-In our mobile manipulation experiments, we use a Boston Dynamics Spot robot equipped with the Spot Arm manipulator and the Spot EAP 2 sensor payload.
-With these payloads, the robot sensor suite includes five RGB-D stereo cameras on the robot body, a 4K RGB camera in the end-effector, and a Velodyne VLP-16 LiDAR on top.
-Due to on-platform computational constraints, we run the planning system and perception pipeline on an external machine with an NVIDIA GeForce RTX 4090 GPU.
+In our mobile manipulation experiments, we use a Boston Dynamics Spot robot equipped with the Spot Arm manipulator and the Spot EAP sensor payload.
+The robot's sensors include onboard RGB-D cameras, an RGB-D end-effector sensor, and a Velodyne VLP-16 LiDAR.
+Due to onboard compute limitations, we run planning, learned policy control, and perception on an external machine with an NVIDIA GeForce RTX 4090 GPU.

 \paragraph*{Robot Skill Inventory}

 In our experiments, the Spot robot is equipped with an inventory of seven skills implemented using a diverse set of controllers: \begin{enumerate}